datavzrd/datavzrd.github.io/src/docs/configuration.rst

    * - :ref:`render-html`
      - Configuration of a custom html view
      -
+   * - :ref:`render-img`
+     - Configuration of an image view
+     -
    * - hidden
      - Whether or not the view is shown in the menu navigation
      - false